nathanielgraham/Mojo-Poker/README.md

 ## Install
 Tested on Ubuntu 16.04.
 Other distros might require tweaking.
 Begin with a newly installed, "clean" install of Ubuntu 16.04.
-As root, issue the following commands in your terminal session:
+Issue the following commands in your terminal session:

     cd /tmp
     git clone https://github.com/nathanielgraham/Mojo-Poker.git